zjhubio/DARSEP/README.md

 /anaylysis/VOCs.ipynb
 ```
 ## Others
-This project was developed based on [EvoPlay] (https://github.com/melobio/EvoPlay) and authored by [Yi Wang].
+Some part of this project was developed based on [EvoPlay] (https://github.com/melobio/EvoPlay) and authored by [Yi Wang].